Fragrant & Flavorful Chai Pudding

 Star Anise Pudding with a Grapefruit Garnish

 - I am on a star anise and grapefruit kick because these two flavors work so well together.
 Instead of the spices (cardamom through peppercorns) in Version 1, take 6 whole star anise, lightly crush and toast in a small skillet over medium-high heat, for about 2 minutes or until fragrant.
-Steep and strain as described above and garnish with grapefruit or pomelo, cut into bite-sized supremes.
+Steep and strain as described above and garnish with grapefruit or pomelo, cut into bite-sized supremes (see Notes below) .
 Other garnishing ideas: candied pistachios and toasted coconut.
 Or serve simply with a dollop of lightly whipped and sweetened heavy cream.

-- This custard needs some chill time, so plan accordingly.
+- Chai pudding needs some chill time, so plan accordingly.

 - For serving, you will either need six 6-ounce ramekins, or you can put chai pudding in one large 4-cup dish, and simply serve by scooping out.